 Key deliverable Delivered to date Sept 2021 March 2022 Sept 2022 2023 Beyond 2023 Data as an asset Through better use of systems, we will ensure that our data is: Easier to identify and find Managed consistently across the organisation Transferrable into information to support our evidence-based decision making Support the work of our localities Stored once and defined by effective metadata and information governance framework/rules Structured to support a single view of the customer Subject to constant analysis and review cycle to ensure effectiveness data management and governance (IGU) Ensure our data is used and shared ethically Open data where possible and capable of exploiting Smart City Data Exploitable by Al in generating potential automations, additional intelligence, security heuristics etc GIS Developments Continuing to work with NHS National Services Scotland using our in-house Geographical Information Systems (GIS) capability to improve the data we have in modelling COVID-19 outbreaks and to assist in our response to this.
 This work is part of a wider data sharing project with NHS NSS and both Glasgow City Council and Aberdeen City Council.
-NHS Lothian is following the outputs of this work closely and we are sharing this with them Unification of property and street gazetteer data to enhance consistency and reliability of key address data used across the Council and shared nationally with the One Scotland Gazetteer.
-Business Intelligence the Business Intelligence project aims to integrate and leverage software information assets, and to transform data into actionable insights that drive the Council's strategic and tactical business decisions.
-Over December we successfully signed-off the final dashboards for the Confirm asset management system within Waste Services, which in conjunction with the Routesmart waste collection dashboards, completes delivery of the contractual elements of the Business Intelligence transformation programme In parallel, the team are working on further interactive BI reports for HR and Homelessness services.
-Social Care Rostering - We have now appointed a project manager and set up the project board to oversee the introduction of a new rostering and mobile workforce solution for Homecare and Reablement services.
-The project will drive efficiencies and support new ways of working to deliver the best quality of care, adopting a three conversations approach, and supporting individuals to live independently in their own home, offering the right care and support, at the right time and in the right place.
-Business Intelligence dashboards for Waste Services now fully embedded into business as usual, supporting improved performance and customer service.
-LSCMI Upgrade • Migrating H&SC Level Service/Case Management Inventory to new Scottish Government service • Digital Services to work with IGU to support and contribute to Data Strategy • CAG Quality Improvements: designed to further enhance currency and reliability of address information and increase frequency with which it is shared with national users, e.g., emergency services Health & Social Care rostering We will work with services to improve the tools that enable a Council-wide approach to business intelligence to enhance services and digital engagement with our customers and communities.
-Business Intelligence - Further work is now underway to build new reports for HR and Homelessness services, and to develop a strategic plan to transition business intelligence support and development capabilities over to Council teams by March 2023.
+NHS Lothian is following the outputs of this work closely and we are sharing this with them Business Intelligence The Business Intelligence project aims to integrate and leverage software information assets, and to transform data into actionable insights that drive the Council's strategic and tactical business decisions.
+Construction of the waste collection dashboards (RouteSmart and Confirm) are now in the final stages of Operational Acceptance Testing expected go live Q2 2021.
+In parallel, the team are working on dashboards for HR and Homelessness services LSCMI Upgrade • Migrating H&SC Level Service/Case Management Inventory to new Scottish Government service • Digital Services to work with IGU to support and contribute to Data Strategy Health & Social Care rostering Upgrade of online workforce management and rostering system - timescales to be finalised We will work with services to improve the tools that enable a Council-wide approach to business intelligence to enhance services and digital engagement with our customers and communities.
 We will highlight the benefits of sharing open data and its use to help model and shape our services and our city.

-Digital capabilities and services - Security We will ensure that Council infrastructure is secure and resilient, and that continuity of services is maintained using appropriate technical measures to protect our network and the data we hold in our systems.
+Digital capabilities and services - Security

+We will ensure that Council infrastructure is secure and resilient, and that continuity of services is maintained using appropriate technical measures to protect our network and the data we hold in our systems.